seansampel/react-weather-app/README.md

-5 day weather app for cities across the UK built using React JS.
+This is a 5 day weather app for cities across the UK built using React JS.

 To start the app

+npm install

 npm start